2018 Sierra Leonean general election: Presidential candidates

 A total of 16 candidates registered to contest the elections; 14 men and two women.

 President Koroma personally selected foreign minister Samura Kamara as the All People's Congress candidate at the party's convention held on 15 November 2017 in the northern city of Makeni.
 The APC also selected deputy speaker of parliament Chernor Maju Bah as the party's vice presidential candidate.

 The main opposition, the Sierra Leone People's Party (SLPP) selected former military Head of State, retired Brigadier general Julius Maada Bio as its presidential candidate at the party's national convention held on 15 November 2017 in Freetown.
-Bio's running mate is businessman Mohamed Juldeh Jalloh.
+Bio's running mate was businessman Mohamed Juldeh Jalloh.

 Former Vice President Samuel Sam-Sumana is the candidate of the Coalition for Change.
 His removal from office by President Koroma was challenged at the ECOWAS Court, which in November 2017 ruled that the removal of Sumana was illegal.

 Former United Nations senior official Kandeh Yumkella was chosen to be the presidential candidate of the National Grand Coalition (NGC), a breakaway faction of the SLPP.
 Yumkella's running mate is mechanical engineer Andrew Keillie.

 The newly formed Unity Party is fielding Femi Claudius Cole, one of two female presidential candidates.

 Former Minister of Internal Affairs and Minister of Lands Musa Tarawally was nominated as the presidential candidate of the Citizens Democratic Party.